Community Sourced Capital

 Why we started CSC

-Here’s the deal.
-Finance.
+Our team is passionate about designing and deploying innovative financial systems.
+Here’s the deal: finance.
 It’s a big deal.
-In fact, we think it’s the biggest “deal” for creating a more sustainable economy.
+In fact, we think it’s the biggest “deal” for building a more sustainable economy.
+That’s why we’re tackling this challenge.

 I want to connect people and their money with our future.
 We can create a more sustainable world by putting our money in the right systems.